matheus23/irreactive.com/content/functional-graphics.md

 * "Sketch a rectangle with width 50 and height 30."
 * "Fill in your sketch."

-In the words of analogies, the expression-based API works more like a higher-level explanation of a picture:
+The analogy of the expression-based API works more like a higher-level explanation of a picture:

 "The picture consists of two objects on top of each other:
 * At 200, 100, a blue filled rectangle with width 50 and height 30 and